Gloria Romero: 1949–1954: Early career and breakthrough

 At age 11, Romero started aspiring to become an actress.
 After she left school, her family moved to Manila and with her father's consent, tried her luck in show business.
 She first appeared as an extra in the 1949 film Ang Bahay sa Lumang Gulod, as well as in two other films under Premiere Productions, Prinsipe Don Juan (1951) and Bahay na Tisa (1951).
-She was eventually dismissed from the film production company and transferred to Sampaguita Pictures with the help of her distant uncle, Nardo Rosales, who was the studio's chief editor.
+She was eventually dismissed from the film production company and transferred to Sampaguita Pictures with the help of her distant uncle, Nario Rosales, who was the studio's chief editor.
 She appeared in more films as an extra in Kasintahan sa Pangarap (1951), Bernardo Carpio (1951), Barbaro (1952), Dugong Bughaw (1951) and Prinsesa at Pulubi (1950).

 After playing several other minor roles Romero finally bagged her first supporting role in Madame X (1952) and as lead actress in the film Palasig opposite Cesar Ramirez.
 After her breakthrough role in Monghita (1952) opposite Oscar Moreno she started to gain a massive following.
 In 1953, she starred in another blockbuster film Cofradia opposite Ramon Revilla.
 Her films also launched the careers for actors such as Lolita Rodriguez, Ric Rodrigo and Luis Gonzales for the films Pilya (1954) and Despachadora (1955).

 She received her first acting award in 1954 at the FAMAS Awards as Best Actress for the film Dalagang Ilocana.
-It was the first time an actress from a comedy film won the award.
-The same year, she starred in another blockbuster film Kurdapya and won the title Miss Visayas during the Boys Town Carnival and was styled by national artist Ramón Valera.
+It was the first time an actress from a comedy film won the award and also starred in another blockbuster film Kurdapya later that year.